-The overview: I am the debate coach at Houston County High School a suburban (closer to rural than urban) school 2 hours south of Atlanta.
+Overview: I am the debate coach at Houston County High School a suburban (closer to rural than urban) school 2 hours south of Atlanta.
 We don't travel outside of the state much.
 I am a big advocate of policy debate, but, the vast majority of tournaments we attend no longer offer the event.
 So, we have switched to PF/LD debate.

 I flow.
 If I am not flowing, there is a problem.

 Speed okay.
 If I am not flowing, there is a problem.
-The most likely reason I would not be flowing is that the sound coming out of your mouth is not words.
+The most likely reason I would not be flowing is, that the sound coming out of your mouth is not words.
 If this happens, I will most likely close my laptop or put down my pen until I can recognize the sounds you are making.

 LD: For me, this is policy light.
 I understand it, but I try not to be influenced by a lack of policy jargon in the round.
 IE I will accept an argument that says "The actor could enact both the affirmative action and the negative action." as a permutation without the word perm being used in the round.
 I tend to view values and value criterion as a framework debate that influences the mechanisms for weighing impacts.
 I am a little lenient on 1ar line by line debate, but coverage should be sufficient to allow the nr to do their job.
 I will protect the nr from new 2ar argument to a fault.
+I will not vote on morally repugnant arguments like "extinction good" or "rocks are more important than people".

 tl;dr: Spend a lot of time on F/W. Impact your arguments.